scds/text-analysis-3/preparation.md

 [Download Anaconda](https://www.anaconda.com/products/individual)* (includes Spyder, integrated development environment - or IDE - for Python).

-* If you completed the *[Identifying Proper Nouns with Named Entity Recognition](https://scds.github.io/text-analysis-2/)* workshop, you will already have downloaded Anaconda; you may wish to [update Anaconda](https://docs.anaconda.com/anaconda/install/update-version/) or [uninstall and reinstall it](https://docs.anaconda.com/anaconda/install/uninstall/) if you prefer / if you are getting an regarding setup-tools.
+* If you completed the *[Identifying Proper Nouns with Named Entity Recognition](https://scds.github.io/text-analysis-2/)* workshop, you will already have downloaded Anaconda; you may wish to [update Anaconda](https://docs.anaconda.com/anaconda/install/update-version/) or [uninstall and reinstall it](https://docs.anaconda.com/anaconda/install/uninstall/) if you prefer or if you are getting an error message regarding setup-tools.

+**If you are not able to download and/or install Anaconda,** you can alternatively follow the lesson via the [Jupyter notebook version of the workshop in Google Colab](https://colab.research.google.com/drive/1biLTOz5Va-824g7o94Le9QIRM0jxx2ty?usp=sharing).
+You will need to upload the Douglass text file to the file area in Google Colab as described in [Jay Brodeur's "Basic Text Prep with Python" Colab notebook](https://colab.research.google.com/drive/1ynkHM3WOQUGj9mj8R060p3BYqI6ThbAj?usp=sharing), step 3.
+Run the code cell by cell using the "play" button at the left of each cell.

 **If you have programming experience with Python,** you are welcome to use the IDE you are familiar with as an alternative.